Field theory of monitored, interacting fermion dynamics with charge conservation: Conclusions

 We obtain this replica Keldysh field theory Eq.~\eqref{eq:ZFull} of the charge-conserving interacting dynamics using complementary methods.
 We first obtain it by applying a simple and exact ``gauging trick" (see Sec. \ref{sec:Results}) to the NLSM that was previously shown by Refs. \cite{Mirlin23,Mirlin2024_Above1D,Chahine23,FavaU1} to capture the monitored dynamics of non-interacting fermions in symmetry class AIII \cite{CMJian2022}.
 This replica Keldysh field theory is corroborated by an independent microscopic Keldysh calculation using a saddle point analysis and a higher-order trace-log expansion (see Sec. \ref{sec:KDeriv}).
 A similar Keldysh theory is also obtained using the $G-\Sigma$ formulation applied to a variant of the interacting monitored dynamics (see App. \ref{app:Brownian}).

 We also show that this replica Keldysh field theory is equivalent to a path integral that captures the time evolution of (replicas of) the fermionic system's density matrix mapped to the (replicated) doubled Hilbert space using the Choi-Jamio{\l}kowski isomorphism (see Sec.~\ref{sec:doublehilbert}).
 The latter is the path integral representation of the statistical mechanics model of the monitored dynamics of interacting fermions, analogous to the established statistical mechanics model \cite{Jian20,Bao20} for the monitored dynamics of qudit systems.
 From the Keldysh field theory viewpoint, the interpretation of it as a statistical mechanics model that describes the interacting dynamics in the bulk of spacetime is due to the measurement-induced heating effects that trivialize the fermion distribution function (see Sec.~\ref{sec:KDeriv}).
 In other words, the microscopic details of the initial state become insignificant, after repeated measurements, for the universal behavior of the dynamics in the long-time limit.
+Another important physical consequence of the trivialized distribution functions is that the system decouples from external electric potentials, and therefore the system is expected to be insensitive to disorders or inhomogeneities.

 Compared to the charge-conserving monitored dynamics of non-interacting fermions in 1+1D, the interacting fermion dynamics exhibits a richer phase diagram.
 The entanglement sector of the non-interacting dynamics is given by the NLSM whose action is just $S_{\textrm{SU($R$)}}$, which has a large $\rSU(R)_+ \times \rSU(R)_-$ replica symmetry \cite{Mirlin23,Mirlin2024_Above1D,Chahine23,FavaU1}.
 It only admits one phase where the matrix field $\hat{X}$ is fully disordered, and consequently, the entanglement entropy follows an area-law scaling.
 Once the interaction is turned on, we find that $S_I$ [Eq.~\eqref{eq:SI}] reduces the symmetry of the field theory to $\calG_+ \times \calG_-$ (see Sec.~\ref{sec:phasesintmodel}), which combines the discrete $S_{R,+} \times S_{R,-}$ replica permutation symmetry and the $[\rU(1)_+]^{(R-1)}\times [\rU(1)_-]^{(R-1)} $ symmetry associated with the charge conservation within each replica.
 From a weak-coupling RG analysis applicable to the weak-interaction and low-measurement-rate regime (see Sec.~\ref{sec:RG}), we can already identify a separatrix in the RG flow that separates the dynamical phases with volume-law entanglement scaling and the phase with area-law scaling.